-The first two questions call for literal understandings, such as that Fatima's father had taught her to spin and that he drowned when their ship was wrecked.
+The first two questions call for literal understandings, such as that Aisha was making bean soup at the beginning of the story.
 The third question calls for inferences-understanding things that are implied but not specifically stated.
-For example, the story says that Fatima was destitute and exhausted after the shipwreck, but we can infer that she probably had other feelings, too, such as sadness or anxiety.
+For example, the story doesn't tell us much about the stranger at first, but we can infer from the way he greets Aisha that he is probably a nice and kind person.